New Faculty Information

 Where can I do my errands?

-There are three shopping centers near the College that have all the basics.
+There are several shopping centers near the College that have all the basics.

 - The Collegeville Shopping Center at 2nd Avenue and Main Street features a cleaners, Supercuts and barbershop, along with a variety of restaurants.